Legal and Regulatory Information

 5. In the event we deal with your complaint internally:

-a.
-Kate Scammell will either provide you with a written response to your complaint or invite you to a meeting to discuss and hopefully resolve your complaint.
-She will do this within 14 days of sending you the acknowledgement letter.
+1. Mark Eyles will either provide you with a written response to your complaint or invite you to a meeting to discuss and hopefully resolve your complaint.
+He will do this within 28 days of sending you the acknowledgement letter.

-b.
-Within three days of any meeting, Kate Scammell, will write to you to confirm what took place and any solutions she has agreed with you. b.
-At this stage, if you are still not satisfied, you should contact us again and we will refer your complaint to CRCS Legal to review the decision.
+3. At this stage, if you are still not satisfied, you should contact us again and we will consider whether a further internal review will take place or whether to refer your complaint to CRCS Legal to review the decision.

-6. In the event of a referral to CRCS Legal they will take the following steps:
+1. In the event of a referral to CRCS Legal or a further internal review they will take the following steps:

-a.
-A Complaint Manager from CRCS Legal will contact you either in writing, e-mail or telephone to acknowledge your concerns within 5 working days of initial contact.
+1. A member of the firm’s management team or a Complaint Manager from CRCS Legal will contact you either in writing, e-mail or telephone to acknowledge your concerns within 5 working days of initial contact.

-c.
-The Complaint Manager may speak with the person involved, if it is necessary to address your concerns and a review of your file will be undertaken.
+3. The firm’s representative / Complaint Manager may speak with the person involved, if it is necessary to address your concerns and a review of your file will be undertaken.
 This action will take place within 21 working days of your providing further information or clarification that the summary is correct.

-d.
-The Complaint Manager will then write to you setting out their view of your complaint and making any proposal for resolution, within 7 working days of completing the review.
+4. The firm’s representative / Complaint Manager will then write to you setting out their view of your complaint and making any proposal for resolution, within 7 working days of completing the review.
 You will be asked to provide any further comments and to consider any resolution that is being proposed.

-7. If you are still remain unhappy, you can raise your concerns with The Legal Ombudsman whose contact details are as follows:
+1. We have 8 weeks in which to deal with you complaint.
+If we do not deal with it within this timeframe or if you still remain unhappy once your complaint has been dealt with, you can raise your concerns with The Legal Ombudsman whose contact details are as follows:

 A referral must be made to The Legal Ombudsman within 6 months of the date of the letter confirming the investigation has come to an end and your file is closed in relation to the complaint that has been dealt with.
-In any event you must raise the formal complaint within 6 years of the incident giving rise to the complaint: this timescale being applicable after 6 October 2010.
-If your complaint relates to an incident prior to this date you must raise the issues within 3 years of when you reasonably should have known you had a complaint.
+The Ombudsman expects complaints to be referred to them within one year of the act or omission complained of or within one year of you realising there was a concern.